p-adic Hodge-theoretic properties of \'etale cohomology with mod p coefficients, and the cohomology of Shimura varieties: -adic Hodge theoretic properties of mod cohomology

 \begin{prop} Let $X$ be a smooth projective variety over $K$ with strictly semistable {\em (}respectively good{\em )} reduction {\em (}at $v$, in the global case{\em )}.
 Then there are smooth hypersurface sections $Y$ and $Z$ of $X$ {\em (}with respect to an appropriately chosen embedding of $X$ into some projective space{\em )} such that $Y$ and $Z$ intersect transversely, and all of $Y$, $Z$, $Y\cap Z$ have strictly semistable {\em (}respectively good{\em )} reduction {\em (}at $v$, in the global case{\em )}.

 \end{prop} \begin{proof}We firstly handle the local case.
 Choose an extension $\cX$ of $X$ to an $\cO_K$-scheme that is projective and smooth (in the good reduction case) or strictly semistable (in the strictly semistable reduction case), and fix an embedding of $\cX$ into some projective space over $\cO_K$.
 By Corollary 0 and Corollary 1 of \cite{JS} (or, perhaps more precisely, by their proofs) we can find a hypersurface section $\cY$ of $\cX$ such that $\cY$ is again either smooth or strictly semistable over $\cO_K$.
 We take $Y$ to be the generic fibre of $\cY$.
 By Remark~0~(ii) of~\cite{JS}, together with Lemma~1 and the remark immediately before Corollary~1 of {\em op.\ cit.}, we see that in order to find $Z$ it is enough to check that given a finite collection $X_1,\dots,X_n$ of smooth projective schemes in $\mathbb{P}^N_{/k_K}$, there is a common hypersurface section meeting each of them transversely.
 This is an immediate consequence of Theorem 1.3 of \cite{Poonen}, taking the set $U_P$ there to be the subset of $\hat{\cO}_P$ consisting of the $f$ such that $f=0$ is transverse to each $X_i$ at $P$.
-(Since this set contains all the $f$ which do not vanish at~$P$, it has positive Haar measure.)
+(Since this set contains all the $f$ which do not vanish at~$P$, and in particular contains all the $f$ congruent modulo the maximal ideal to particular choice of $f$, it has positive Haar measure.)